FirebaseExtended/firebase-video-samples/functions-eventarc-kotlin/README.md

 # Reacting to Firestore changes with Google Cloud Functions and EventArc

-This is the source code used in this video: [Reacting to Firestore changes with Google Cloud Functions and EventArc](https://www.youtube.com/watch?v=xvFZjo5PgG0) <!-- TODO(thatfiredev): replace this once the video is out -->
+This is the source code used in this video: [Reacting to Firestore changes with Cloud Functions and Eventarc]( https://youtu.be/0PK53ndn3Lc)

 ## Prerequisites

 - Java 17
 - Maven
 - Install the gcloud CLI

-## How to setup the local environment

-TODO(thatfiredev)

 ## How to deploy to Cloud Run